 If you are unsure what you can do with a source – whether the amount you wish to use is insubstantial, if it is part of the public domain, or otherwise available under an alternative copyright scheme – it is always possible to link to it if it is already available online.
 When linking, you should look for official sources (e.g., government websites, news organizations, official YouTube channels) and avoid materials that are clearly infringing copyright.
 For information on linking to books and journal articles in the Library catalogue, see Linking to full-text articles and e-books.

-If the intended use of a work does not qualify for any exceptions or there are no adequate alternatives, permission from the copyright holder is required.
+If the intended use of a work does not qualify for any exceptions or there are no adequate alternatives or licences, permission from the copyright holder is required.